 These remote objects are accessible from anywhere you are authenticated with Runhouse, so you and your team can make multi-threaded calls against them.
 Calling microservices is actually a familiar pattern in programming; however, no team would ever manually split their ML pipeline into multiple applications due to the DevOps overhead.

-Runhouse resources (clusters, functions, modules, environments) can be saved, shared, and reused based on a compact JSON metadata signature.
+Runhouse resources (clusters, functions, modules) can be saved, shared, and reused based on a compact JSON metadata signature.
 This allows for easy sharing of clusters and services across users and environments.
 For instance, the team might want to use a single shared embeddings service to save costs and improve reproducibility.

 Runhouse comes with a built-in metadata store / service registry called